Prologue release date rumours, trailers, and more

 Prologue trailer

-It doesn’t offer us much, but it does fit with the description Greene gave of the game: a single-player adventure which requires players to survive long enough in the wilderness and find a route to the nearest airfield.
+It doesn’t offer us much, but it does fit with the description Greene gave of the game: a single-player adventure that requires players to survive long enough in the wilderness and find a route to the nearest airfield.

 Prologue news

 It’s unclear how much of these ambitions will be in Prologue, but given what PlayerUnknown’s Productions is trying to achieve here, it would be surprising not to discover some of these little nuggets.
 We also know that the studio isn’t reliant on the commercial success of Prologue.
-In the same interview, Greene notes that the team already has funding for Artemis so they have a “chance to show off and bring people into the fold a lot earlier.”
+In the same interview, Greene notes that the team already has funding for Artemis, so they have a “chance to show off and bring people into the fold a lot earlier.”